 CE credit: This program does not include CE credit.

 The 2020 State of the Association Member Update is an important event for all AANP members to attend.
 Come see how the interests of your patients and the NP role were represented over the past year.
 The presenters will cover AANP's activities, legislative work, future priorities, key partnerships, election results, association financials, membership growth and more.
 The meeting is comprised of:

 Discover how AANP represented you, your patients and the NP role over the past year.
-Please RSVP by registering for this free event in the AANP CE Center.

 This program does not include CE credit.

 AANP CEO David Hebert will open the session with a special welcome and introduction.

 AANP President Sophia L. Thomas, DNP, APRN, FNP-BC, PPCNP-BC, FNAP, FAANP, will present AANP's activities from the past year based upon how they advanced the association's .
 This includes AANP activities and achievements that:

 AANP Treasurer Kathy J. Wheeler, PhD, RN, APRN, NP-C, FNAP, FAANP, will present the financial performance of the association for the 2019 fiscal year ending December 31, 2019.

 This is your time to ask questions about AANP's activities, successes, finances and future plans to support NPs and remain the largest professional association for NPs of all specialties.